ngraveio/Research/papers/nbcr-2023-003-sign.md

 sign-data = 4
 origin = 5
 tx-type = 6
-address=7
+address = 7
 ```

-The type definition takes over the same enumeration from the existing UR types `sign-data-type` for Ethereum, `type` for Solana and `key-type` for Tezos.
+The `tx-type` field reuses enumerations from existing UR types such as `sign-data-type` (Ethereum), `type` (Solana), `key-type` (Tezos), and `data-type` (Cosmos).
-In case of new blockchain integration to the sign protocol, we will need to create a new enumeration if there is more than one type of transaction on the new blockchain.
+When integrating a new blockchain, a new enumeration should be defined if multiple transaction types are supported.

 - **CDDL for generic signature response** `sign-response`

-This UR type is tagged with #6.41412.
+UR Type Tag: `#6.41412`

 ```
 sign-response = {
-  ?request-id: uuid,     ; Identifier of the signing request
+    ?request-id: uuid,   ; Echoes the request-id if present in the corresponding sign-request
-  signature: bytes,      ; Signature result
+    signature: bytes,    ; Resulting signature
-  ?origin: text,         ; The device info providing this signature }
+    ?origin: text,       ; Device or signer name ?public-key: bytes   ; Public key used to produce the signature (required only in multi-account selection) }

-; request-id must be present in case of response to a sign-request where ; the request-id is specified

 request-id = 1
 signature = 2
 origin = 3
+public-key = 4
 ```

+The public key field is only required when the corresponding `sign-request` contains an array of derivation paths and/or addresses.
+It serves to indicate which account (from the provided array) was selected by the signer for this signature.

 ---